 Anterior labroligamentous periosteal sleeve avulsion lesion

-Unlike the Bankart lesion in which the labrum is avulsed from the underlying glenoid, in an ALPSA lesion the mobilised labrum remains attached to the periosteum which overlies the glenoid (thus sleeve).
-As a result it can heal (as opposed to Bankart which do not), however it can do so in an abnormal position requiring identification and early surgical repair.
+Unlike the Bankart lesion in which the labrum and glenoid periosteum are avulsed from the underlying glenoid, an ALPSA lesion involves mobilization of the labrum which remains attached to the periosteum overlying the glenoid (thus sleeve).
+As a result, an ALPSA lesion may heal (as opposed to a Bankart lesion which does not), however it can do so in an abnormal position requiring identification and early surgical repair.

 - 1. Kaplan P. Musculoskeletal MRI.
 W B Saunders Co.
 (2001) ISBN:0721690270.
 Read it at Google Books - Find it at Amazon